rcsoyer/console-game/README.md

 ### About

-Simple console application to play the game rock-paper-scissors.
+Simple interactive console application to play the game rock-paper-scissors.
-<br> The game is user, on input via console, against random, not vicious, hand against machine
+<br> The game is user (on input via console) against random (not vicious) machine hand

 ### Run the app